-click to show date, only current; color-code if spotted by DX Cluster; or open provider's web page.
+red if marking spots but no DX Cluster connection or green if ok click to show date, only current, hidden; mark DX Cluster spots in red; or open provider's web page.

-\ DXPeditions lists current, or upcoming, amateur DX expeditions.
+DXPeditions lists current, or upcoming, amateur DX expeditions.
 Click the credits line for overall menu options.
-Click a specific contest to set a future alarm; assign to DX; or display the expedition web page, if any.
+Click a specific contest to hide; set a future alarm; assign to DX; or display the expedition web page, if any.
 Roaming over a list entry will mark it on the map.
-Data are kindly managed by DXNews and G3K.

-click an expedition to set alarm, assign to DX, or open web page; roam over to mark on map

-- click to select whether to show date and timezone
+Map info table will show spotted frequency and, if ADIF is configured, worked slots to same DXCC.
+Data are kindly provided by DXNews and G3K. red if spotted click an expedition to hide; set future alarm; assign to DX, or open web page; roam over to mark on map click to select whether to show date and timezone

-\ Contests lists amateur radio contests for the upcoming, or current, weekend.
+Contests lists amateur radio contests for the upcoming, or current, weekend.
 Click the credits line to set whether to show dates in UTC or DE time zone.
 Click a specific contest to set the one-time future alarm to the contest start time or display the WA7BNM web page for the contest.
 Contests currently in progress are highlighted with a green background.
 Data are kindly provided with permission by Bruce Horn, WA7BNM.